metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 **AWS Systems Manager Method**: You must assign the AWS default _CloudWatchAgentAdmin IAM Role_ to an instance before using the saved `cwconf.json` file uploaded to the Systems Manager Parameter Store.

 {{% /notice %}}

+---

+### Command Line Steps

+1. SSH into your instance.
+2. Run `wget https://s3.amazonaws.com/amazoncloudwatch-agent/ubuntu/amd64/latest/amazon-cloudwatch-agent.deb` to download the agent.
+3. Run `sudo dpkg -i -E ./amazon-cloudwatch-agent.deb` to install the agent.
+4. Start the wizard using `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard`.
+5. Complete the wizard.
+Don't worry about answering each question correctly, as the config.json file this wizard creates will be overwitten with our custom file.
+6. Run `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:config.json -s`.
+You may get a parsing error.
+7. Run all of the following:
+ - `sudo mkdir /usr/share/collectd`
+ - `cd /usr/share/collectd`
+ - `sudo touch types.db`
+8. Reboot the instance.